saylesss88/nix-book/src/nix/hardening_networking.md

 </details>

-> ⚠️ While I am not a security expert, I have carefully researched and tested
-> the configurations in this chapter.
-The advice presented here is grounded in
-> widely accepted best practices and is generally safe and effective.

-> However, since networks and systems vary, some adjustments may cause
+> Since networks and systems vary, some adjustments may cause unexpected issues,
-> unexpected issues, especially around critical components like DNS or
+> especially around critical components like DNS or firewalls.
+Always review and
-> firewalls.
-Always review and test changes in a controlled environment before
-> applying them broadly.
+> test changes in a controlled environment before applying them broadly.

 > Understand the trade-offs and tailor the settings to your threat model and
 > workflow.
 Take what’s useful, adapt as needed, and seek expert guidance for